-He said that Government had issued an Ordinance on October last in compliance with the Supreme Court verdict, instructing to maintain 50 per cent of seats for the General category after reserving 21 per cent to SC decision of the Government will not deter the State Election Commission to go ahead with announcing the election schedule for the ZP and TPs," he said.
+He said that Government had issued an Ordinance on October last in compliance with the Supreme Court verdict, instructing to maintain 50 per cent of seats for the General category after reserving 21 per cent to SC decision of the Government will not deter the State Election Commission to go ahead with announcing the election schedule for the ZP and ST categories in the coming Zilla and Taluk Panchayath elections.
+"New Ordinance would replace the earlier ordinance which allows to maintain status-quo ante," he added.